 While the entire cast were all-stars, Omnist is one act River Beats has had their eye on for quite some time

 Recently, we were fortunate enough to sit down with the man behind the project – Johann Harshmann.
-In our conversation, we chat about dealing with the loss of his father
+In our conversation, we chat about his meteoric rise and sudden reclusivity, his father’s battle with ALS, working with the Tipper team, the southern bass music scene, nature, the purpose of making art, and so much more.

 Omid Eghbal: I noticed you only played a couple of shows in 2023; could you share the reasons why?

 Johann Harshmann: I wanted to take a step back and reassess why I was making music and playing.
 At the end of the day, I started making music cause I love music, the community, and the people in the scene.
-As I got older, I realized I wanted to dial it in and play shows that were directed at the right audiences and impacting the right crowds instead of just playing whatever came my way.
-At the same time that was going on, my dad was battling ALS, a horrible disease, and I had to go back and forth to take care of him in Texas, so the morality of that kind of put things in perspective.
-It made me realize that I want the shows to be meaningful things that I’m looking forward to, which meant taking the best opportunities I can while also trying to preserve the reasons I started making music.
+As I got older, I realized I wanted to dial it in and play shows directed at the right audiences instead of just playing whatever came my way.
+At the same time that was going on, my dad was battling ALS, a horrible disease, and I had to go back and forth to take care of him.
+It made me realize that I want shows to be meaningful things that I’m looking forward to, which meant preserving the reasons I started making music in the first place.

 OE: Do you feel like that mindset and freedom allows you to pursue some of your passions outside of music?